PANKAJ7577/Gradient-Descent-Understanding/readme.md

 Gradient descent (GD) is an iterative first-order optimisation algorithm used to find a local minimum/maximum of a given function.
 This method is commonly used in machine learning (ML) and deep learning(DL) to minimise a cost/loss function (e.g. in a linear regression).

-To understand the Gradient Descent Algorithm let us consider a Simple Linear Regression problem where for given CGPA of the student and we need to predict the package(lpa) he/she cracked.
+To understand the Gradient Descent Algorithm let us consider a Simple Linear Regression problem, for given CGPA of the student and we need to predict the package(lpa) he/she cracked.

 * step 1: Gathered the student placement data.
 * step 2: Train the Linear Regression model with the data.